maubanel/GMS2-Top-Down-Shooter/targeting-enemies/README.md

 ##### `Step 6.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond:

 Lets walk through this.
 First we inherit the previous functionality from the the Step event's parent.
 Then we store one of three lookups that will offset to a future potential position of the plane.
 Then we spawn the bullet and save a reference to that intance.
 We then alter its direction based on the offset from the enemy to the player's future position (we use the same math as we used in the player).
 Then we set the angle to be the same as the direction.
-The rest is the same as the shooter.
+The rest is the same as the shooter enemy.

 ![illustration of step event](images/StepTargetingEnemyExplained.png)